ylin30/tcollector/README.md

 For Centos:

     yum install sysstat
-## 4. To test a individual collector:
+## 4. To test an individual collector:

 There are many builtin collectors in subfolders:
 > * tcollector/collectors/0: